-Before cleaning the stove and sweeping the flue pipe and chimney, we recommend removing the baffle plates.
+Before cleaning the stove and sweeping the chimney, the baffle plate must be removed.
 (See section "Baffle plates and combustion lining")

 NOTE: All service and reparation must be done, when the stove is cold.

 CHECKING THE STOVE

 Scan A/S recommends that you check your stove thoroughly after sweeping/cleaning.
 Check all visible surfaces for cracks.
 Check that all joints are tight and that the gaskets are correctly seated.
 Worn or deformed gaskets should be replaced.